Teodor276/potato-disease-classifier/README.md

-# 🌿 Plant Disease Classifier – CNN + FastAPI
+# 🌿 Potato Disease Classifier – CNN + FastAPI

 > **Live Demo**: Try it here 👉 [🔗 Plant Disease Predictor](https://potato-disease-classifier-frontend.onrender.com)
 > _(Note: The backend is hosted on **Render**, so the first request may take 1–2 minutes to respond while the server wakes up.)_